Chell5k/wheel_of_fortune/project-worksheet.md

     1. losing turn
     1. wipeout of points
 1. "Level-2" puzzles - Longer list of puzzles.
 Harder puzzles?
-1. spinning wheel which selects turn value.
+1. Replace turn-value button with spinning wheel which selects turn value.
 1. Sound effects
 1. "Level-2" reset button - works during the game, not just the end (in case players want to start a new game without finishing the old game)

 Based on the initial logic defined in the previous game phases section try and breakdown the logic further into functional components, and by that we mean functions.
 Does your logic indicate that code could be encapsulated for the purpose of reusablility.
 Once a function has been defined it can then be incorporated into a class as a method.

-Determine which player goes first.
-Player executes a turn.
+* Display Landing Page

+* Display gameboard

+* Update gameboard

+* Player Turn Logic
+    * who goes first
+    * figure out what constitues the end of current player's turn

+* Player Executes Turn.
 (Each turn has a mandatory part A, the letter guess, and an optional part B, the word/phrase guess.)
-* Turn Part A: Player spins wheel; player makes guess
+    * Turn Part A: Player clicks/spins to get turn value; player makes guess
-    * Check for remaining letters
+    * Turn Part B: player guesses entire puzzle

+* Determine player state post PART-A
+    * ==> PART-A-WIN - repeat Part A OR go on to PART B.
-    * Check Player's status:
+    * ==> PART-A-LOSE - next Player's turn

+* Determine player state post PART-B
     * => WIN-GAME - GAME OVER
-    * => PART-A-WIN - repeat Part A or go on to PART B.
-    * => PART-A-LOSE - next Player's turn

-* Turn Part B: Player guesses word/phrase
-    * Check Player's status
-    * => WIN-GAME - GAME OVER
     * => PART-B-LOSE - next player's turn

+* Determine game state
+    * ==> GAME-OVER, GAME-IN-PROGRESS

+* Determine letter status (remove guessed letters from available-letters pool, check for available letters.)

+* Get Turn Value

+* Get Puzzle

+* Update Puzzle

 * Game Reset